dpkerins/CV/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/douglaskerins/)

 <span>I am a recent Makers Academy graduate.
-What I find most interesting about the tech world are the neverending opportunity to learn and creating something new.</span>
+What I find most interesting about the tech world are the neverending opportunities to learn and create something new.</span>
 </div>

 ## Projects